SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-12-16-all-hail-the-old-and-the-newthe-monogame-content-builder-tool.markdown

 [![image](/Images/wordpress/2014/12/image_thumb5.png "image")](/Images/wordpress/2014/12/image5.png)

-> \*Note, you still need XAMARIN’s extensions on Windows to use the Android, Ouya and iOS templates.&nbsp; Android can still be built using MonoDevelop on Windows.
+> \*Note, you still need XAMARIN’s extensions on Windows to use the Android, Ouya and iOS templates.
+Android can still be built using MonoDevelop on Windows.

-&nbsp;

 Start any new solution and it will look like the project solution shown earlier (In the Enter section)